 - Zone III: This zone is gradually being reconverted to other uses by expanding manufacturing / industrial activities.
 It contains the poorest segment of the urban population, notably first-generation immigrants living in low-cost housing.

 - Zone IV: Residential zone dominated by the working class and those who could move away from the previous zone (often second-generation immigrants).
 This zone has the advantage of being located near the major zones of employment (I and II) and thus represents a low-cost location for the working class.

 - Zone V: Represents higher quality housing linked with longer commuting costs.

-- Zone VI: Mainly high class and expensive housing in a rural, suburbanized setting.
-The commuting costs are the highest.
+- Zone VI: Mainly high-class and expensive housing in rural, suburbanized settings, with the highest commuting costs.
 Before the mass diffusion of the automobile (in the 1930s), most of these settlements were located next to rail stations.

-According to Burgess, urban growth is a process of expansion and reconversion of land uses, with a tendency of each inner zone to expand towards the outer zone.
-On the above figure, zone II (Factory zone) is expanding towards zone IV (Working class zone), creating a transition zone with the reconversion of land use.
+According to Burgess, urban growth is a process of expansion and reconversion of land uses, with a tendency for each inner zone to expand towards the outer zone.
+In the above figure, zone II (Factory zone) is expanding towards zone IV (Working class zone), creating a transition zone with the reconversion of land use.
 Although the Burgess model is simple and elegant, it has drawn criticisms: